Tom-Alexander/hopcroft-karp/README.md

 npm install hopcroft-karp
 ```

-## Example
+## Usage

 The following example optimally assigns users to issues that they could be familiar with.
+The result will be an object literal that contains the matched pairs.
+If a pair is unmatched the vertex will be assigned to `null`.

 ```javascript
 import hopcroftKarp from 'hopcroft-karp'